amiaxys/via-viridis/README.md

 # Via Viridis
-An interactive fiction adventure game.
+A chance and choice-based adventure game.